-Whether you’re meeting new potential customers or responding to those who have already called or emailed, automated processes allow you to gain and retain leads more quickly and efficiently.
+Whether you’re meeting new potential clients or responding to those who have already called or emailed, automated processes allow you to gain and retain leads more quickly and efficiently.

 With automation software, you can respond immediately every time—without even having to think about it.
 Instead of taking requests via an email address, add a “contact us” form to your website.
-Automation platforms like Infusionsoft can give you the HTML code needed for your site.
+Smart client management software like Infusionsoft by Keap can give you the HTML code needed for your site.

 At a conference or other events, networking efforts can pay off in the form of a big stack of business cards.
 But merely collecting business cards isn’t the goal, of course.
 Start communicating with your new contacts immediately—before you both forget about the conversation you had (or before the business card falls victim to a tragic laundry error).